 - Final selection determined by a vote representing the prize committee and the public.

 The Triad Model is a teacher effectiveness initiative that puts three teachers in charge of comprehensive instruction for two classrooms.
 This allows the team of teachers to own responsibility for everything from analyzing student performance data and developing interventions, to scheduling.
 The initiative elevates teacher teaming to a whole new level.
 During her acceptance speech, principal Kerr explained the powerful effects of the Triad Model.
-She emphasized that it didn't necessitate additional funding to implement but simply required reorganizing existing resources.
 "Ask any child in our building who their teacher is and it becomes plainly obvious they have not one, but three teachers accountable for their continued success," said Ms. Kerr.

-The Westside Collaborative/MS250 is an innovative middle school located in Manhattan.
-We aim to foster teacher effectiveness through the expansion of our online collaborative community.
-We are pleased to highlight our innovative online structure which fosters staff ability to differentiate for students, share resources and lessons, collaborate without the time constraints of meeting face-to-face, track progress, communicate our teacher-leader initiatives and use assessment strategically.
-The effectiveness of our staffs’ use of these tools is evidence of how ingrained the collaborative structure is at our school where 75% of our staff is in teacher leader roles.
-Our schedule and differentiated staff roles promote the sharing of best practices in a culture of continual learning.
-This online collaboration system increases the ways our staff shares and makes that sharing transparent.
-The Elizabeth Rohatyn Prize will allow us to further our our professional learning community.
-We will purchase an ipad for all teachers to enable an efficient use of email, web collaboration & access to online PD, allowing them to keep their dedicated tool with them as they travel between their shared classrooms, thus extending their ability to collaborate beyond the school day.
-We would also use the funds to increase PD opportunities.
+The Westside Collaborative/MS250 is an innovative middle school located in Manhattan that aims to foster teacher effectiveness through the expansion of an online collaborative community.
+The online structure fosters staff ability to differentiate for students, share resources and lessons, collaborate without the time constraints of meeting face-to-face, track progress, communicate about school-based teacher-leader initiatives and use assessment strategically.
+The effectiveness of the staffs’ use of these tools is evidence of how ingrained the collaborative structure is at West Side Collaborative where 75% of the staff is in teacher leader roles.
+The school schedule and differentiated staff roles promote the sharing of best practices in a culture of continual learning.
+This online collaboration system increases the ways the staff shares and makes that sharing transparent.
+The Elizabeth Rohatyn Prize allowed West Side Collaborative to further the school’s professional learning community.
+Ipads purchased for teachers made the entire process more efficient and effective.
+By allowing teachers to keep their dedicated tool with them as they travel between their shared classrooms, their ability to collaborate within and beyond the school day was extended.